-Although α -cyclodextrin has technological properties consistent with some of the food additive functions (e.g. carrier, stabilizer), it is also used as a food ingredient.
+Although α -cyclodextrin has technological properties consistent with some of the food additive functions (e.g. carrier, stabiliser), it is also used as a food ingredient.
 The Applicant states that its intended primary function is as a food ingredient and as such, it is appropriate to consider α -cyclodextrin under Standard 1.5.1. α -Cyclodextrin is considered a non-traditional food because it has no history of significant human consumption in Australia or New Zealand.
 Although many bacteria are able to produce cyclodextrins from starch, there is no known significant intake of naturally occurring cyclodextrins in food.

 The safety of α -cyclodextrin as a food additive or food ingredient has not been evaluated for the Australian and New Zealand populations.
 The Joint FAO/WHO Expert Committee on Food Additives (JECFA) evaluated its safety as a food additive and an Acceptable Daily Intake (ADI) of 'not specified' was assigned1.
-The safety of α -cyclodextrin as a food ingredient in greater amounts than needed for use as a food additive has not been assessed.
-Under Standard 1.3.3 - Processing Aids, foods may also be used as processing aids.
-Under these circumstances, it is appropriate to consider α -cyclodextrin as a novel food in accordance with Standard 1.5.1.
+Prior to the Draft Assessment, the safety of α cyclodextrin as a food ingredient in greater amounts than needed for use as a food additive had not been assessed.
+Since the Draft Assessment, JECFA has evaluated the use of acyclodextrin as a food ingredient in June 2004 and did not raise any safety concerns2.
+The ADI 'not specified'3 was retained in relating to its use as a food additive.
+Since foods and food ingredients may have properties associated with food additives, it is appropriate to consider α -cyclodextrin in this broader category and to evaluate it as a novel food in accordance with Standard 1.5.1.

-The Novel Foods Standard will be reviewed soon based on policy guidance from the Ministerial Council issued in December 2003.
+The Novel Foods Standard will be reviewed soon, based on policy guidance from the Ministerial Council issued in December 2003.